-The ADA imposes a duty upon employers to make reasonable accommodations to aid employees in performing the essential functions of their jobs, unless the changes would create an undue hardship to the employer.
+The ADA imposes a duty upon employers to make reasonable accommodations to aid employees in performing the essential functions of their jobs, unless the changes would create an undue hardship for the employer.

 Step 4: Recognize an Accommodation Request

 The employer should be able to recognize an accommodation request, which includes a request by the individual or applicant for a change in policy or other assistance that relates to the individual's employment because of his or her medical condition.
 Because supervisors are often the first people an employee goes to when making a request, supervisors should be trained in how to recognize an accommodation request.
 They should also be trained on when to refer an accommodation request to HR or another manager who is designated and prepared to receive and evaluate accommodation requests when they arise.

 The employee has the burden of initiating a request for an accommodation.
 The request may be made at any time, can be written or verbal and does not need to use any legal words, such as "reasonable accommodation" or the ADA.
 However, an employer may be found to be on notice that an accommodation is necessary if an employee's disability and accommodation needs are obvious.

 Step 5: Engage in the Interactive Process